hphelion/documentation/hz.gettingstarted.md

 <img src="media/Connectyournetworkimage2.png" width="580" alt="" />

-**Important**: To delete a network, you must first delete the router interface:
+**Important**: To delete a network, you must first delete the router interface, router:

 1. Click "Routers" under "Manage Network in the left-hand bar.